 Google Chrome is the most popular web browser by a mile.
 It has a dominant market share of 69.28%.
 It is a fast browser on its own, but over time, the browser’s cache can get clogged up, resulting in a slowdown.
 That’s why you need to clear the Chrome cache on Mac.

 The good news is that is very easy to do and takes less than a minute to accomplish.

 Why You Need To Clear Your Chrome Browser Cache on Mac

 Any website you visit often consists of hundreds, and oftentimes thousands of files.
 Even websites that are highly optimized for speed will usually load a lot of files in order to display the content properly in your browser.

 Your Chrome browser does its part to speed up the loading process by saving pieces of the website the first time you visit.
 Once those pieces are saved, the Chrome browser can display the files stored in its cache much faster than it can pull fresh files from a server.

 Therefore, next time you visit that site the load time will be much faster because the Chrome browser will serve up the files stored in the browser cache.

-Below are step-by-step instructions for how to clear Chrome cache on a Mac and forcing it to load all the freshest and latest data from a website.
+Below are step-by-step instructions for how to clear the Chrome cache on a Mac and force it to load all the freshest and latest data from a website.

 Clear Your Chrome Browser Cache on Mac